codediodeio/lightstate/README.md

-# SOB - StatefulObject
+# ROB - ReactiveObject

 Status: Experimental

 *Why?* Because I love what an RxJS BehaviorSubject does, but hate the way it does it.

-*What?* SOB provides an immutable state container designed for optimal developer happiness.
+*What?* ROB provides an immutable state container designed for optimal developer happiness.

 - Simplified data selection and mutation
 - Automatic actions